catpuppyapp/HahaNote-Release/README.md

 ## 20260619
-#### Due to just nobody use the app(online a month and a half, just 8 users), so I decide to open source of it and remove account system, old versions will unavailable, must update to latest version, but don't worry, your note still available.
+#### I decide to open source of it and remove account system, old versions will unavailable, must update to latest version, but don't worry, your note still available.
 #### after open source, then I will focus improve desktop ui and improve performence.
-You can donate to support me.
+You can [donate](https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md) to support me.

 ## HahaNote